 ||Governments must regulate water use, discharges, and quality at the watershed level to protect water resources for all users and the ecosystems they depend on.
 Mining operations use large amounts of water to:

 ||Mining projects can have direct and indirect impacts on biodiversity and ecosystem services.
 Governments should enact policies that follow the mitigation hierarchy to avoid:

 ||Governments must ensure the following waste systems and facilities are chemically and physically stable to eliminate the risk of failure and minimize the risk and exposure to people, land, agriculture, vegetation, and animals:

 ||Governments must ensure that all stakeholders identify and understand risks across the mine life cycle and that they are prepared to prevent, respond to, and recover from them.
 Emergency preparedness and response programs should include:

-Why Is IGF Working on Environmental Management?
+Why Is the IGF Working on Environmental Management?

-At the 2019 IGF Annual General Meeting, member governments identified the need for guidance on environmental management practices and policies to help them better balance resource extraction with environmental protection.
-The health of natural resources and ecosystems underpins the health of communities and economies and must be protected and supported for any society to thrive.
+At the 2019 IGF Annual General Meeting, member governments expressed a need for guidance on environmental management practices and policies to help them better balance resource extraction with environmental protection and directed the IGF Secretariat to develop a guidance document.